 Center for Career Engagement

-Career education is an important part of your four-year experience.
 During your time at WashU, the Center for Career Engagement will help you discover future possibilities, connect with employers and alumni, and explore meaningful professional experiences.
-Join a Career Community (or more than one) to connect with career coaches, alumni, employers, and peers, as well […]
+Set up your Handshake account to find Center for Career Engagement workshops, career fairs, internship opportunities, and jobs (including on-campus jobs).

 Civic & Community Engagement

-Active civic and community engagement is central to WashU’s student culture and vital to a WashU education.
 The university offers many opportunities, including St. Louis neighborhood immersions, civic learning, dialogue and leadership programs, community-engaged courses, voter engagement, civically focused student groups, and grant funds for St. Louis impact efforts, among others.
-We encourage you to […]

 Diversity & Inclusion